Suxuanyuan/Manuscript/README.md

 # Manuscript
 Files of ASOC 107286

-We submit the files of ID ‘ASOC 107286’ that contains the figures(.PDF) attachment and a manuscript with no figures (.DOCX).
+We submit the files of reference number ‘ASOC 107286’ with the format of .zip, which contains the figures(.PDF) and a manuscript with no figures (.DOCX).